How printing changed forever

 Plantin-Moretus Museum, Antwerp, Belgium

 Of course, the main attraction of the museum is the printing press workshop and associated exhibits.
-Christophe Plantin turned his company into the largest typographical business in Europe in the 16th century.
-(When he died, Jan Moretus took it over and continued the excellent work.)
+Christophe Plantin turned his company into the largest typographical business in Europe in the 16th century and this is where all the action happened.

 Plantin-Moretus Museum, Antwerp, Belgium